transloadit/uppy/website/src/docs/dashboard.md

 By default, Dashboard will be rendered as a modal, which is opened by clicking on `trigger`.
 If `inline: true`, Dashboard will be rendered into `target` and fit right in.

-### `trigger: '#uppy-select-files'`
+### `trigger: null`

 String with a CSS selector for a button that will trigger opening the Dashboard modal.
-Multiple buttons or links can be used, as long as it is a class selector (`.uppy-choose`, for example).
+Multiple buttons or links can be used, as long as it is a class selector (`.select-file-button`, for example).

 ### `plugins: []`